under-view/kmsroots/README.md

 # libunderview-renderer

-[wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) wrapper library with an out-of-tree vulkan based renderer.
+[wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) based compositing library with an out-of-tree vulkan based renderer.
+Can also we used to build xcb and wayland clients.

 For better dependency version control underview builds all packages required from source.
 Follow [build-underview-depends](https://github.com/under-view/build-underview-depends) repo README to get